TubeMogul: Open source contributions

 TubeMogul is both a consumer of and contributor to free and open source software.
 TubeMogul's contributions include a list of Puppet Modules released on the Puppet Forge, and OpenVV.

 TubeMogul also contributes to an Engineering Blog, other open source projects on GitHub, meetup, and public talk at conferences like Velocity, USENIX LISA, SRECon, SuiteWorld, Puppet Camp, OpenStack Summit, Nagios World.

 TubeMogul has adopted successfully a private cloud strategy while going through hyper-growth and leveraging the open source project OpenStack.
-The solution is now providing the base of the Adobe Advertising Cloud.